dpyeates/react-native-attitude/README.md

 # react-native-attitude

 Provides Attitude (Roll, Pitch & Heading) in degrees for iOS.
-(Android in the future)
+(Android in progress - not stable)

 ## Getting started